YuZhengCUHK/YuZhengCUHK.github.io/index.md

 *  Chong Fu, **Yu Zheng**, Min Chen, and Zhankao Wen.
 “A Color Image Encryption Algorithm using a New 1-D Chaotic Map.”
 In 2017 International Conference on Communication Technology (ICCT), _Best Paper Award_.

-*  Chong Fu, **Yu Zheng**, Xingwen He.
+*  Chong Fu, **Yu Zheng**, and Xingwen He.
 “A Chaotic Image Encryption Method with Key Stream is Associated with Plaintext.”
 Chinese Patent.

 ## Internship & Experience